 Trends on the Supply-Side of the M&E

-Having said so, the link between media showmens and consumers could not be possible without technology.
-And whereas some technological advances are urged by the users there are others that percolate their way down to the masses no matter what.
+Having said so, the link between media showmen and consumers could not be possible without technology.
+And whereas some technological advances are urged by the users, there are others that percolate their way down to the masses no matter what.

 Augmented & Virtual Reality

 The global media and entertainment industry trends will be a driver of emerging technologies the frontier of which will be led by Augmented and Virtual Reality.
 The past few years have seen much hype but less adoption of AR/VR.
-But that was a consequence of the price-barrier of standalone AR/VR devices, which is also beginning to get pocket-friendly.
+But that was a consequence of the price barrier of standalone AR/VR devices, which are also beginning to get pocket-friendly.

 Smartphones have crossed the inflection point in AR adoption with the majority of models supporting AR content.
 The media entertainment industry will make use of the AR VR technologies and trends in the following ways:

 - Act as a substitute for high-priced joysticks and keyboards at the same time delivering a quality experience to gamers.